 Atlanta Wrongful Death Attorney

-Losing a loved one in a tragic accident is one of the most devastating and saddest moments in your life.
-Additionally, you may also be financially responsible for paying the deceased person’s medical bills before his/her death, as well as the funeral and burial expenses.
-However, if another party is responsible for causing the accident, you have the right to file a wrongful death lawsuit on behalf of your loved one to obtain financial compensation to cover these expenses.
+Losing a loved one in a tragic accident is one of the most devastating challenges a person can face.
+You may also face medical bills from your loved one’s last care and take on funeral and burial expenses.
+When another party is responsible for the accident, you may have the right to file a wrongful death lawsuit and pursue compensation to cover these financial burdens.

-If you lost a loved one in an accident in Atlanta that was caused by a negligent or reckless party, look no further than The Law Office of Brian H. Sumrall to help you and your family maximize your entitled compensation.
-We understand that no amount of money can ever replace the life of your family member, but we are here to help you get the monetary damages and justice you deserve.
+If you lost a loved one in an accident in Atlanta that was caused by negligence, turn to The Law Office of Brian H. Sumrall to help you and your family seek the compensation you deserve.
+Our Atlanta wrongful death attorney knows that no financial award can replace a family member.
+However, we stand ready to pursue the damages and justice you need to move forward.

-A wrongful death lawsuit allows the surviving family members to pursue a claim on behalf of their deceased loved one.
-According to Georgia law, wrongful death claims must be filed within two years from the date of the death.
+A wrongful death lawsuit allows surviving family members to pursue a claim for their loved one.
+Under Georgia law, filing a wrongful death claim generally must happen within two years from the date of death.

-However, if the death was caused by a crime, the statute of limitations is suspended until the conclusion of the criminal case – up to six years.
-Once the criminal case is resolved, the two-year time limit will start.
+If the death resulted from a crime, the statute of limitations pauses until the criminal case ends, up to six years.
+After the criminal matter concludes, the two-year time limit resumes.

-The following individuals are eligible to file a wrongful death lawsuit in Georgia, based on this order:
+The following individuals are eligible to file a wrongful death lawsuit in Georgia, in this order:

 - Surviving spouse